Manana Japaridze: The Voice Azerbaijan

 International singing contest franchise, The Voice recently started in Azerbaijan.
 Manana is currently one of the judges of the first season.

 Personal life

-In January 2008, Manana Japaridze married businessman Giorgi Gabechava whom she had met while on vacation in Batumi.
-The couple has a daughter named Elizabeti (born 2008) and son David (born 2014).
+In January 2008, Manana Japaridze married businessman Giorgi Gabechava, whom she had met while on vacation in Batumi.
+The couple has a daughter named Elizabeti (born 2008) and a son named David (born 2014).

 Albums

 During her career, Manana released 7 albums and took 3 solo gigs.